cloudmesh-community/fa18-523-60/paper/paper.md

             point__geo_within={"type": "Polygon",
                  "coordinates": [[[40, 5], [40, 6], [41, 6], [40, 5]]]})
 ```
-The list querylooks up the documents where the specified fiels matches
+The list query looks up the documents where the specified fields matches
 exactly to the given value.
 To match all pages that have the word  *coding*
 as an item in the *tags* list one would use the following query:
 ```